microsoft/azure-spring-apps-training/05-build-a-spring-boot-microservice-using-spring-cloud-features/README.md

 - It will get its configuration from the Spring Cloud Config server that we configured in the previous guide, [04 - Configure a Spring Cloud Config server](../04-configure-a-spring-cloud-config-server/README.md)

-For both features, it will just be a matter of adding an official Spring Boot starter, and Azure Spring Cloud will take care of everything else.
+For both features, it will just be a matter of adding an official Spring Boot starter, and Azure Spring Apps will take care of everything else.

 ## Create a simple Spring Cloud microservice